dell/csm-operator/README.md

 Run `make install run` to run the Operator in your cluster without creating a deployment.

 The above command will update the CRDs, install the CRDs and then run the Operator.

+### Uninstall Operator

+Uninstall the Operator using deploy/uninstall.sh bash script by running the command `./uninstall.sh`.
+This deletes the objects created as part of Operator installation.
+The CRDs are not deleted.

 ### How to Install Container Storage Modules (CSM) Components using Operator